Genel Energy (OTCMKTS:GEGYY) Sets New 12-Month High at $2.08

-Shares of Genel Energy plc (OTCMKTS:GEGYY) hit a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $2.08 and last traded at $2.08, with a volume of 0 shares traded.
+Genel Energy plc (OTCMKTS:GEGYY) reached a new 52-week high during mid-day trading on Tuesday .
+The company traded as high as $2.08 and last traded at $2.08, with a volume of 0 shares.
 The stock had previously closed at $2.08.

-Separately, Zacks Investment Research downgraded Genel Energy from a “buy” rating to a “hold” rating in a research report on Thursday, February 18th.
+Separately, Zacks Investment Research lowered shares of Genel Energy from a “buy” rating to a “hold” rating in a research note on Thursday, February 18th.

 Genel Energy plc, through its subsidiaries, engages in the oil and gas exploration and production activities.
 It operates through three segments: Oil Producing Assets, Miran and Bina Bawi Assets, and Exploration Assets.
 The company holds interests in the Taq Taq and Tawke oil producing fields, as well as Miran and Bina Bawi oil and gas assets in the Kurdistan Region of Iraq; and exploration assets in Somaliland and Morocco.